 - Put your bag, purse or backpack in front of you.
 In busy areas like El Centro it’s common for snatching of bags, purses or backpacks.

 - Late at night call for a taxi.
 During the day, hailing a taxi on the street will likely be fine.
-But at night calling for a taxi or using an app like Cabify or Uber is safer and will ensure you are getting a legitimate driver.
+But at night calling for a taxi or using an app like Cabify is safer and will ensure you are getting a legitimate driver.

 - Don’t walk alone at night.
 It’s safer in groups.
 And if walking alone, stick to well-lit streets where there are plenty of people.

 - Try to keep a low profile.
 If you keep a low profile you are less likely to become a target.
 And never give out information about where you live to strangers.

 - Watch out for motorcycles.
 A disproportionate number of robberies and crimes in Medellín take place by criminals on motorcycles due to the ability for a quick getaway.
 So, take care brandishing phones in taxis or on the street as you may attract unwanted attention from a criminal on a motorcycle.

 - Don’t carry your passport with you.
 Carry a copy of your passport with another ID like a driver’s license.
 Only bring ATM and credit cards which you plan to use.
 Leave your passport and other cards locked up in a safe location.

 - Don’t invite strangers to your home or hotel.
 And if you are meeting someone you don’t know, always do this in a public area like a mall, restaurant or café.

 - Change locks and buy a security door.
 When you are living in a place long-term in Medellín always change the locks.
 No telling who else will have keys.
 And for even better piece of mind change the door to a security door reinforced with steel inside and around the frame.
 But make sure to get permission from the owner if you rent before replacing a door.